gokdeniz-cakir/genius-lyrics-now-playing/README.md

 # genius-lyrics-now-playing

 A script that reads what you are playing from system media APIs and opens the Genius page for its lyrics.
+(Fallsback to search on the Genius site if it cant find a valid page)

 Works with any app that reports to system media controls (Spotify, Apple Music, YouTube in browser, etc.)